GwizBilly/JSObject-extract/README.md

 We need to perform this second part (asynchronous web requests) because the geography information needs to be extracted from a "getCubeMetadata" POST request.

 We make one POST request per productId (asyncPost.js), followed by a cleanup of the data(asyncPost(pp).js), and outputting to .csv format (viewAsync.js).
-This is more complicated because there isn't one big list with the informatiopn we want.
+This is more complicated because there isn't one big list with the information we want.
 We have to make our own list by making multiple requests, followed by subsetting like in our first step shown above.

 Since some of the metadata information is repeated in both resources (GET and POST), we should verify that our results match 😊